mikepartelow/mikepartelow.github.io/README.md

 ### Switches

+**FIXME: link to code**

 Originally I used the wonderfully named [ouimeaux](https://github.com/iancmcc/ouimeaux) to communicate with my Wemo brand smart switches.
 During this project, I discovered ouimeaux had been abandoned and replaced by a [simple Python script](https://github.com/iancmcc/ouimeaux/blob/develop/client.py).

 I don't need device discovery, I already know my device's IP addresses.
 The on/off/toggle logic is trivial, and who wants unnecessary Python dependencies in their Go project?
 I ported the bits I needed to Go.

 ### Clocktime

+**FIXME: link to code**

-I built a few custom smart clocks around the house so I wouldn't have to change the time for DST.
-Because I don't find programming IoT devices much fun, I made them as trivial as possible and put all the logic on the server side.
+I built a few custom smart clocks around the house so I wouldn't have to change the time for [DST](https://www.wired.com/story/2023-daylight-saving-time/).
+It's easier to make changes to my APIs than to my IoT devices, so I keep my IoT code as simple as possible, implementing all the logic on the server side.

 By "all the logic" I mean figuring out what time it is in my timezone and returning that from an API.

 `/api/v0/clocktime` checks the hosts's current time, converts it to my timezone, and returns `Content-Type: plain/text` as `%H%M`.
 The IoT clock displays what the endpoint returns.
 Simple!

 ### Buttons

+**FIXME: link to code**

 I have various IoT smart buttons around the house.
 When pressed, they report their state to my API, which can then be queried by other interested devices at `/api/v0/buttons`.
 The old `homeslice` recorded state in an Sqlite database.